What is Therapeer all about?

 - Sexual harassment is absolutely prohibited.
 Therapeer is not a place to find dates, romantic partners, or hookups.

 - Do not exchange contact information with others inside the Therapeer app.
+This includes, but not limited to, social media accounts, email addresses, home addresses, phone numbers, messaging apps/sites, or any other medium of contact off-site.

 - No solicitation of funds for any purpose.